The Basics: Where to Stay The Moderate Resorts Caribbean Beach Coronado Springs

 DISNEY’S PORT ORLEANS RIVERSIDE RESORT

-Note: guests at Disney’s Port Orleans Riverside Resort are eligible for Disney World’s Early Entry program, and for early access to its paid individual system for access to certain rides, but NOT for its Extended Evening Hours.
+Note: guests at Disney’s Port Orleans Riverside Resort are eligible for Disney World’s Early Entry program, and have the ability to pre-book as early as seven days before check-in Lightning Lane Multi Pass and Lightning Lane Single Pass rides.
+They are NOT eligible for its Extended Evening Hours.

 With more than 2000 rooms sprawling in two different sections around Disney’s (man-made) Sassagoula River, Port Orleans Riverside is probably Disney World’s best-loved moderate resort, and has inspired a great fan site.